Comstock Review, Inc.

 Do You Have A Favorite Unsolicited Submission Discovery Or Anecdote?

-We use anonymized 2-tier reading in our poem & chapbook contests.
-In the contests, editors screen submissions & send the top 25 to the final judge without identifying information.
-In 2015 we were shocked when Ted Kooser won the chapbook prize!
+We use anonymized reading in our poem & chapbook contests.
+Editors screen submissions.
+In contests they send the top 25 to our judge with no names.
+In 2015 we were shocked when Ted Kooser won the chapbook prize; in 2021 it was a winner's 1st book!

 Who Is Your Ideal Reader?